vccvisualization/vccvisualization.github.io/README.md

 ## Adding a Person
 To create a new person entry, go to the _people subdirectory and create a md file.

+## Caution with Large files
+Do NOT attempt to add files of 100MB or larger.
+Github will not accept them and refuse your push due to its files size limit.